Agari Game — Riichi Mahjong

 Vertical Integration

-The game is built on agari, a Riichi Mahjong scoring library I wrote from scratch and validated against roughly one million Tenhou game logs.
+The game is built on agari, a Riichi Mahjong scoring library I wrote from scratch and validated via cross-validation against other established Riichi Mahjong scoring engines across millions of simulated games.
 That library handles tile decomposition, yaku detection, shanten and ukeire calculation, and scoring — the entire rule engine.
 The game client consumes it directly.
 There's no third-party game logic dependency anywhere in the stack.

 This means bugs get fixed at the source, features like the tenpai helper are powered by the same proven shanten/ukeire calculations used in validation, and the whole system evolves as one unit.